Vegan Mashed Potatoes and Gravy

 • Flour: If you want to make this recipe gluten-free, replace the ¼ cup flour with ¼ cup cornstarch or arrowroot powder (and replace the soy sauce with tamari).

-• Butter: If you want to make this recipe soy-free, buy the soy-free earth balance (and replace the soy sauce with coconut aminos).
+• Vegan Butter: I like the organic whipped Earth Balance.
+If you want to make this recipe soy-free, buy the soy-free Earth Balance (and replace the soy sauce with coconut aminos).

 • Oil: You can use any oil in this recipe, as long as it’s vegan: coconut, olive, safflower, sunflower, vegetable, or even canola if you must.